 On average, college tuition goes up about 3% every year.

-International students are not eligible for loans or grants from the U.S. government, but may qualify for private or John A Gupton College-specific aid and scholarships.
+Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but should research private or school-specific aid and scholarships.

 Board costs can depend on how many meals are included in the plan you choose.

-The cost of books often surprises first-year college students.
-The actual cost of books and supplies depends on the courses you take and the textbooks, computer programs, or other materials are required..
+First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
+The actual cost of books depends on the courses you take and the materials required.
 To save money, many students choose to use books from the library or buy used textbooks and materials.

-The majority of colleges also have fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.
-Students who attend John A Gupton College full time can expect to pay around $100 in fees each academic year.
+Most schools charge some yearly fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.

-|2021 Total Tuition and Expenses|
+|2023 Total Tuition and Expenses|

-The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
-For more information on John A Gupton College financial aid, keep reading, or visit their financial aid website.
+For more information on John A. Gupton College financial aid, keep reading, or visit their financial aid website.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.